wils0986/mtm6201-portfolio/README.md

 I created this portfolio using **HTML**, **CSS** and a little bit of **JS**.
 I started by creating the basic **HTML** structure for all pages, then proceeded to create all of the content before proceeding to **CSS**.
 I find the work flow more clean and consistent when I start with the "foundation".
 From there, I make sure my **HTML** is semantically correct, and I proceed to styling with **CSS**.

-I used **CSS** to give the website the colours, layout, fonts, and responsive design that you see.
-The website is optimized for mobile, tablet and desktop screens, with responsive fonts and images as well.
+I used **CSS** to give the website the colours, layout, and responsive design that you see.
+The website is optimized for mobile, tablet and desktop screens with fully responsive fonts, images, links, icons, and more.

 I used **JS** to create the hamburger menu for the tablet/mobile navigation.
 I started off with this code: